 Nuclear regulatory authority

-SSM issues legally binding regulations under the Nuclear Activities Act (SFS 1984:3) and the Radiation Protection Act (1988:220).
-SSM is involved in licensing of nuclear facilities and carries out inspections and enforcement.
+SSM issues legally binding regulations under the Act on Nuclear Activities (1984:3) and Radiation Protection Act (1988:220).
+SSM is involved in licensing of nuclear activities and carries out inspections and enforcement.
 In an accident situation involving radioactive material or radiation, SSM arranges for expert assistance to responsible entities.
 This is done from the emergency response centre located at SSM’s premises.
-SSM also has the responsibility to coordinate the national organisation for measurement and analysis organisation.
+SSM also has the responsibility to coordinate the national organisation for measurement and analysis.

-Sweden has 10 nuclear power reactors in operation and three permanently shut down reactors (under decommissioning).
-The 10 operational reactors comprise 7 BWRs (ASEA-ATOM design) and 3 PWRs (Westinghouse design).
-In an average year, nuclear power contributes about 45 % to the Swedish electricity production.
+Sweden has ten nuclear power reactors in operation and three reactors that are permanently shut down (undergoing decommissioning).
+The ten operating reactors comprise seven BWRs of ASEA-ATOM design and three PWRs of Westinghouse design.
+In an average year, nuclear power constitutes around 45 per cent of all electricity produced in Sweden.

-The operating Swedish reactors are in a process of modernization, safety upgrading and power up rating.
-The safety upgrades on reactor design and construction are scheduled until 2013.
+The Swedish reactors in operation have undergone, and are undergoing, a process of modernization, safety upgrades and power uprates.
+Safety upgrades relating to reactor design and construction have recently been implemented.

-In June 2010 the Swedish Parliament lifted a ban on new-build of nuclear reactors.
-The legislation, which entered into force in 2011, allows for new reactors on the condition that they replace existing ones being permanently shut down, and if they are built on a site with already operating reactors.
+In June 2010 the Swedish Parliament lifted a ban on nuclear reactor new builds.
+This legislation, which entered into force in 2011, allows for construction of new reactors on the condition that they replace existing ones being permanently shut down, also provided that they are built on a site with pre-existing reactors in operation.

-In Sweden there are also a nuclear fuel factory, an interim spent fuel storage facility and an operational waste disposal facility for low and intermediate level waste.
+Other facilities in Sweden include a nuclear fuel plant, an interim spent fuel storage facility and a waste disposal facility for low and intermediate level waste.

 Radioactive waste and spent fuel management

 The Swedish Nuclear Fuel and Waste Management Company (SKB) was established jointly in the 1970s by Swedish nuclear reactor operators.
-SKB is the licensee of a repository for operational waste, SFR, at Forsmark.
-The SFR facility is situated on the Baltic Sea coast at a depth of 50 m in the bedrock, 5 m under sea level.
-The SFR construction started 1983 and it was commissioned in 1988.
-The total capacity is 63,000 m3 of operational waste.
+SKB is the licensee of a repository for operational waste, SFR, located at Forsmark.
+The SFR facility is situated on the coast of the Baltic Sea at a depth of 50 metres in bedrock, 5 metres below the seabed.
+Construction of SFR began in 1983 and the facility was commissioned in 1988.
+SFR is currently licensed for disposal of 63,000 m3 of operational waste.
 In 2014, SKB submitted a licence application to increase SFR’s disposal capacity to 200,000 m3 in order to also accommodate decommissioning waste.
 In addition, SKB operates Clab, an interim storage facility for spent nuclear fuel, which is located at Oskarshamn.
 Clab is currently licensed for storage of 8,000 tonnes of spent nuclear fuel.
 An application to extend its storage capacity to 11,000 tonnes was submitted in 2015.

-The process to select a site for a SNF repository started more than 20 years ago and SKB decided in 2009 to opt for locating the repository to Forsmark in the municipality of Östhammar.
-SKB applied for a licence to site and construct the SNF repository at Forsmark in March 2011.
-The operation of the repository is foreseen around 2025.
-Safety reviews, additional research and follow-up programmes will be completed before repository commissioning.
+The process to select a site for a spent nuclear fuel repository was launched more than two decades ago.
+In 2009, SKB opted to locate the geological repository at Forsmark, in the municipality of Östhammar.
+SKB applied for a licence in March 2011 to site and construct the repository at Forsmark.
+Operation of the repository is foreseen as of circa 2025.
+Safety reviews, additional research and follow-up programmes must be completed before the repository is commissioned.

 Main legal instruments

-- The Act on the Financing of Management of Residual Products from Nuclear Activities (SFS 2006:647), and
+- Act on Financing of Management of Residual Products from Nuclear Activities (2006:647)